lorniu/raq.el/README.md

      :data '(("key" . "value")) ; or string "key=value&..." directly
      :method 'post)

-;; If :done present, then it will request asynchronously (raq "https://httpbin.org/post"
+;; If :done is present and :sync t is absent, the request will be asynchronous!
+(raq "https://httpbin.org/post"
      :headers '(("Content-Type" . "application/json"))
      :data '(("key" . "value"))